-Review finds ‘serious flaws’ in investigation of serial killer who preyed on Toronto’s LGBTQ community
+Review finds ‘serious’ flaws in investigation of serial killer who preyed on Toronto’s LGBTQ community

 James Ramer, interim chief of the Toronto police, said he accepted the report’s findings and pledged to implement its 151 recommendations.
 They include proposals to “create a new model” that would give public health and community agencies some “critical responsibilities for responding to disappearances.”

 “We know that many in Toronto’s LGBTQ2S+ communities felt, and still feel, that our communications deepened a sense of mistrust between us,” Ramer said at a news conference.
-“That was not the Service’s intention, and we apologize for the anger, hurt and damage that caused.”
+“That was not the service’s intention, and we apologize for the anger, hurt and damage that caused.”

-For years, members of Toronto’s LGBTQ community complained that the police brushed off their concerns that a serial killer was stalking its members.
+For years, members of Toronto’s LGBTQ community complained that the police brushed off their concerns that a serial killer was stalking members of them.

 McArthur, a former landscaper and mall Santa, was arrested in 2018 and sentenced to life in prison without parole for at least 25 years in 2019.